toaranotdev/cpp-chess/README.md

 - Fix this dumb README.md

 ## Tuesday, 25th of January, 2022
-- Fix this dumb README.md again
+- Fixed this dumb README.md again
 - Legal moves !
 (But only for Rooks, Bishops, Queen, King)
 - Code is messed up again xd
 - Uh

-## Wed, 31st of August, 2022
+## Wednesday, 31st of August, 2022
 - I can't seem to write a proper README.md file
 - Complete development reset!
 It's been a while and I did not use that amount of time to waste ;)

-## Sat, 3rd September, 2022
+## Saturday, 3rd of September, 2022
-- Fix this README.md again (BRUH)
+- Fixed this README.md again (BRUH)
 - Added drag and drop (very cool)
 - School is coming back so I'm ded
 - Yes

+## Monday, 5th of September, 2022
+- School has came back and I'm ded inside
+- Fixed this dumb README.md again (omg)
+- Added legal moves for Rooks, Bishops and Queens ;)

 # Todos
 - Stop being an idiot